Macroeuphractus: Biology

 These features are unusual among xenarthrans but are more in line with predatory mammal groups.

 Like most armadillos, Macroeuphractus was fossorial, and it probably could dig out small and medium-sized mammals such as caviomorph rodents, small notoungulates and argyrolagoidean paucituberculates.
 Species like Macroeuphractus outesi were fairly large and presumably had an apex predator status in their faunal communities.

 Paleoecology

 Macroeuphractus moreni was a rather widespread species, and played a role in various faunal communities in the Miocene and Pliocene epochs of South America, while the other two species had a more limited range in Argentina.
 The genus occurs in an epoch where sparassodonts, phorusrhacids and sebecids entered in decline, and was among the various mammal groups to exploit this ecological vacancy prior to the arrival of North American carnivorans in the Pleistocene, alongside giant opossums such as Thylophorops.
 Nonetheless, Macroeuphractus still co-existed with late surviving sparassodonts such as Thylacosmilus and phorusrhacids like Llallawavis.

+Macroeuphractus lived alongside Macrochorobates, another genus of medium-large carnivorous euphractine.
+Although both had adaptations to carnivory, the latter did not possess them to the same extent as Macroeuphractus.
+Overall, its anatomy was better suited for a carnivore-omnivore role, while Macroeuphractus was almost exclusively carnivorous.
+Furthermore, Macroeuphractus reached substantially larger sizes compared to Macrochorobates, suggesting that there was niche partitioning between them.
+Both genera went extinct in the Late Pliocene around the time the Great American Biotic Interchange began.
+The arrival of carnivores from Afroeurasia such as canids, felids, and ursids may have stopped the development of canivorous armadillos.